Volkswagen (ETR:VOW3) Given a €140.00 Price Target by UBS Group Analysts

-UBS Group set a €140.00 ($162.79) price target on Volkswagen (ETR:VOW3) in a research report sent to investors on Wednesday, Borsen Zeitung reports.
-The firm currently has a buy rating on the stock.
+Volkswagen (ETR:VOW3) has been assigned a €140.00 ($162.79) target price by equities research analysts at UBS Group in a research note issued on Wednesday, Borsen Zeitung reports.
+The firm presently has a “buy” rating on the stock.
+UBS Group’s price target suggests a potential upside of 9.19% from the stock’s current price.

-Several other equities analysts have also recently issued reports on the company.
-Nord/LB set a €130.00 ($151.16) target price on Volkswagen and gave the stock a neutral rating in a research report on Wednesday.
-Warburg Research set a €200.00 ($232.56) target price on Volkswagen and gave the stock a buy rating in a research report on Friday, April 17th.
-Kepler Capital Markets set a €163.00 ($189.53) price target on Volkswagen and gave the stock a buy rating in a report on Thursday, March 26th.
-HSBC set a €160.00 ($186.05) price target on Volkswagen and gave the stock a buy rating in a report on Friday, April 17th.
-Finally, JPMorgan Chase & Co. set a €116.00 ($134.88) price target on Volkswagen and gave the stock a buy rating in a report on Monday, April 13th.
-One research analyst has rated the stock with a sell rating, six have issued a hold rating and thirteen have assigned a buy rating to the company’s stock.
-Volkswagen presently has a consensus rating of Buy and a consensus price target of €165.32 ($192.23).
+VOW3 has been the topic of several other reports.
+Deutsche Bank set a €180.00 ($209.30) price target on Volkswagen and gave the company a “buy” rating in a research report on Monday, March 30th.
+Royal Bank of Canada set a €175.00 ($203.49) price target on Volkswagen and gave the company a “buy” rating in a research report on Wednesday, March 25th.
+Goldman Sachs Group set a €132.00 ($153.49) price target on Volkswagen and gave the company a “buy” rating in a research report on Thursday, April 16th.
+Barclays reiterated a “buy” rating on shares of Volkswagen in a research report on Tuesday, February 4th.
+Finally, Morgan Stanley set a €150.00 ($174.42) target price on Volkswagen and gave the stock a “neutral” rating in a report on Monday, April 27th.
+One analyst has rated the stock with a sell rating, six have issued a hold rating and thirteen have given a buy rating to the company.
+The company presently has an average rating of “Buy” and a consensus price target of €165.32 ($192.23).

 Volkswagen AG manufactures and sells automobiles primarily in Europe, North America, South America, and the Asia-Pacific.
 The company operates in four segments: Passenger Cars, Commercial Vehicles, Power Engineering, and Financial Services.
 The Passenger Cars segment develops vehicles and engines; and produces and sells passenger cars and related parts.